Virtually every aspect of human development is fundamentally shaped by interpersonal relationships.

 - Wouldn’t it have felt lonely to not have that one adult at your side?

-Our model of mentoring provides every kid one adult mentor who offers undivided attention and a desire to help them better understand themselves and the world they live in.
+Our model of mentoring provides every kid with one adult mentor who offers attention and a desire to help them better understand themselves and the world they live in.
 Each supportive and committed adult inspires their mentee to discover their potential, and most importantly, helps them pursue it.
-Having someone there for each mentee, allowing them to talk when they want and about what they need, without worry of what others might think, is one reason why we love this kind of mentoring.

 MULTIPLE LOCATIONS ARE IMPORTANT IN MENTORING